 Do I need to continue use minoxidil to keep my beard?

-No. You don't need to continue to use minoxidil for beard, which is different than using it as hair loss product in which continuous use is required to maintain the minox hair.
+No. You don't need to continue to use minoxidil for a beard, which is different from using it as hair loss product in which continuous use is required to maintain the minox hair.

 Once your beard is satisfactory, you can stop it, or you can taper it as a lot of people do.

 Most people won't lose their minox beard.
 However, some people did report losing ground gradually after 1 or 2 years of minoxidil break.